 He also pushes it further in another timezone where you're unable to reach a visible part of the map, "Oh, you don't want to over go there; if they'd let you go everywhere, Presto would have never finished the game."

 Brick Joke: In the first game when you get to the elevator for the first time, it takes someone else to the roof before coming to get you.
 The roof is where you locate Sinclair at the end of the game.

 Changed My Jumper: Due to the mystery time traveler's tampering with the jump coordinates, Agent 5 is spotted several times in Chateau Gaillard in the second game.
-Fortunately for history, they all mistake his futuristic jumpsuit for a knight's armour.
+Fortunately for history, they all mistake his futuristic jumpsuit for a knight's armor.
 Unfortunately for Agent 5, they all mistake him for an enemy knight and try to kill him.

 Copy Protection: The first game asks you to look up codes in the manual on three occasions in order to continue.

 Crazy-Prepared: Let's start with having a CD full of historical data in the Jurassic Era in case of a History Rewrite and go from there.
-Also the TSA has entire protocol, reroutes, and security measures in case of a History Rewrite and if the people in the rewrite don't want to fix the past.
+Also the TSA has entire protocols, reroutes, and security measures in case of a History Rewrite and if the people in the rewrite don't want to fix the past.

 Cutting the Knot: In Buried in Time you have to go through hell and back solving the puzzles to gather the evidence.
 Agent 3?
 She has a matter replicator which just makes the items you worked so hard to get.